rupeshk6555/ACONEWS/README.md

  During the development of ACONEWS, I faced a few key challenges:

  #### 1. API Rate Limits:
- The GNews API's free tier had strict rate limits, which restricted the number of requests I could make.
-To overcome this, I optimized API calls by only fetching new data when necessary and implemented pagination to load articles in smaller batches, reducing the overall API requests.
+To handle restrictions, I optimized API calls and implemented pagination to reduce the number of requests.
 #### 2. Responsive Design:
- Ensuring the app worked well across mobile, tablet, and desktop devices was another challenge.
-I tackled this by using flexible layouts, media queries, and a full-screen mobile menu for smooth navigation on smaller screens.
+I used flexible layouts and a full-screen mobile menu to ensure the app worked well on all devices.
 #### 3. Firebase Deployment:
-While Firebase is straightforward, I had to carefully manage the deployment process, especially ensuring all configurations were set correctly for smooth app hosting.
-Careful attention to deployment settings helped overcome this.
+I carefully configured Firebase for smooth hosting and deployment of the app.